 Objective: This is where the repeatable, objective and traceable facts of the patient’s status are documented.

 Assessment: This describes the medical diagnoses done by the physician for the medical visit at a given time of the written note.

 Plan: This is a description of what the physician will do to treat the patient.

 - The main benefit of SOAP notes to doctors is that they allow a standard and organized way of documenting the patient’s information for easy reference.

 - It makes it easy for health providers to know the status of a patient and administer the medications as required.

-- The SOAP notes have the history of the patient.
-This is important as it helps the practitioners when it comes to objective to determine and narrow down the list of potential injuries.
+- The SOAP notes have a history of the patient.
+This is important as it helps the practitioners when it comes to an objective to determine and narrow down the list of potential injuries.

 Benefit to patients

-- Patients get the much needed attention as SOAP notes allow them to describe every detail of their condition as the medical practitioner jots them down.
+- Patients get much-needed attention as SOAP notes allow them to describe every detail of their condition as the medical practitioner jots them down.

 - The history of the patient is noted down and if the patient has seen other providers for the same symptom, he/she will get a different and better treatment plan that will work.